nyrrrr/msd-backgroundlogger/README.md

 # msd-backgroundlogger
-[WIP] A dummy app that will log motion sensor data in background
+A dummy malware app that will log motion sensor data in background